Vagabonds Act 1597: The act

-Legacy
+Subsequent developments

-The Relief of the Parish Poor remained in force until the 20th Century.
-The third act to pass in was the Hospitals for the Poor Act 1597, which became the basis for the Victorian workhouse system; and another was the Act for "the punishment of rogues, vagabonds and sturdy beggars".
+The Relief of the Parish Poor remained in force until the 20th century.
+The third act to pass was the Hospitals for the Poor Act 1597 (39 Eliz.
+1. c.
+5), which became the basis for the Victorian workhouse system; and another was the Act for "the punishment of rogues, vagabonds and sturdy beggars".
 Rogues who escaped were arrested, branded and then returned to the House of Correction until the governor could decide when to obtain their release.
-Since many vagabonds took refuge in these areas, the main change brought in by the act was Clause 3, the stipulation that vagrants or 'sturdy beggars' should be sent back to their place of origin.
+Since many vagabonds took refuge in these areas, the main change brought in by the act was clause 3, the stipulation that vagrants or 'sturdy beggars' should be sent back to their place of origin.
 They were viewed by Parliament essentially as being migrants and therefore should be returned from whence they came.

-The Act required every parish to keep a record of every resident, including potential vagrants, who might go wandering across the realm.
+The act required every parish to keep a record of every resident, including potential vagrants, who might go wandering across the realm.
 Unfortunately most of this information was only available in the larger cities.
 The paucity of quality record-keeping meant it was difficult to interpret how population increases reflected upon rising vagrancy rates during 'The Dearth' of 1590s.
-The Act insisted the "wandering" and "loitering" was designated into two social groups of unskilled poor and unemployed economic migrants: however as no person was forced to "wander" it was thus interpreted as falling hardest on the poorest.
+The act insisted the "wandering" and "loitering" was designated into two social groups of unskilled poor and unemployed economic migrants: however as no person was forced to "wander" it was thus interpreted as falling hardest on the poorest.

 These acts were lasting testaments to Elizabethan religious radicalism that were among the most profound of the many reforms of the period.
-The Act's immediate future oversaw violent times, with riots and plague affecting London in 1592, and an armed uprising in Oxfordshire occurring in 1596.
+The act's immediate future oversaw violent times, with riots and plague affecting London in 1592, and an armed uprising in Oxfordshire occurring in 1596.

 The Queen's fears and apprehensions were exaggerated by the enclosure acts that drove sheep onto the land, and peasants off it, as described to her by John Manwood in his treatise A Brefe Collection of the Lawes of the Forest (1592); they circumscribed the royal prerogative.
 The Midland counties of thick afforested areas, such as the Forest of Arden were more disorderly, unruly and more likely to have livestock than the lowland arable areas.
 The poor would "dwell in woods ...like drones devoted to thievery," whereas "the forests, if inclosed, would be more secure for travellers,...and more beneficial for the Commonwealth."
 The difference gave rise to David Underdown's 'chalk and cheese' description citing immigration, price instability, dearth, and social instability as main factors leading to vagabondage and vagrancy among the lower orders driving out by informal rough justice.
 The cow pasturage thus represented a border area with woodlands of lawlessness and violence.
-Marxist historians Christopher Hill and Sharp, have argued that the violence was symptomatic of organized angry resistance mobilised in the iron founding areas, turning out weaponry from secret 'hideaways'.
+Marxist historians Christopher Hill and Sharp, have argued that the violence was symptomatic of organised angry resistance mobilised in the iron founding areas, turning out weaponry from secret 'hideaways'.
 They have contended that far from passive acceptance of their starving condition, the poor sought to fight back against the callous landlords.
 The foresters were "addicted to crime and violence - all rogues."